mmaviglia/guildmaster/README.md

 # Guildmaster

-Guildmaster is a proof of concept Discord bot written entirely in Go.
+Guildmaster is a proof of concept Discord bot written entirely in Go, using bwmarrin's [DiscordGo](https://github.com/bwmarrin/discordgo) package.
 The purpose of the bot is to track the activity of all users in a server for leveling purposes, including messages sent and time spent within a voice channel.
 The bot will also notify users upon leveling up, and provide users with a leaderboard to track activity across the server.

 ## Development